mills32/Adplug-for-8088-86/README.md

 Here I go again, the same story, I grew up with an 8086 in which many things would not work back in the day, so I decided to compile "adplug" without any 186 instructions.

-This is not really adplug, I only took the file readers and players, and then created a simple gui.
+This is not really adplug, I only took the file readers and players, and then created a simple interface.

 This player works on 40x25 text mode (CGA, TANDY, EGA, MCGA, VGA).
 MDA and Hercules do not support 40x25 text.
 If you have a VGA, the program will load custom graphics for the text mode characters from "Font_BIZ.png".

 CGA, TANDY, EGA, MCGA: